brooklynrail/brooklynrail-platform/content/events/2022/08/architecture-unbound-a-century-of-the-disruptive-avant-garde-with-joseph-giovannini.md

 ---
 title: "Architecture Unbound: A Century of the Disruptive Avant-Garde"
-deck: Featuring Giovannini and Rail host to be announced
+deck: Featuring Joseph Giovannini and Lyle Rexer
-summary: "Designer Joseph Giovannini joins Rail host for a conversation.
-We conclude with a poetry reading. "
+summary: Designer Joseph Giovannini joins Rail contributor Lyle Rexer for a conversation.
+We conclude with a poetry reading by Kyle Brosnihan.
 people:
   - person: joseph-giovannini
+  - person: lyle-rexer
 date: 2022-08-15T13:00:00-0500
 end_date: 2022-08-15T14:30:00-0500
 series: 625